oddbird/oddleventy/content/blog/wingingit/winging-it-26.md

   Miriam Suzanne,
   and Eric Meyer of Igalia
   as they talk about
-  the emerging patterns.
+  the emerging patterns,
-  The rough edges and changes to the spec.
-  And what the future holds
-  for anchor positioning.
+  the rough edges and changes to the spec, and what the future holds for anchor positioning.
 ---